NHERI-SimCenter/R2DExamples/E16WDNRecoveryAndPerformanceAssessment/README.rst

 .. figure:: r2dt-0015.png
    :width: 400px
+   :alt: A map visualization showcasing a dense concentration of data points over the San Francisco Bay Area, with a high number clustered in the downtown regions of San Francisco and Oakland.
+The map features geographic outlines, street names, and bodies of water, with the points likely representing a specific data set such as locations, events, or measurements in the area.
+The watermark "REWET" appears at the bottom left corner.
    :align: center

 In the following steps, we will guide you through each stage of the assessment.
 However, as outlined in the online user's manual, these procedures can be serialized to and loaded immediately from a JSON file, which for this example may be found :examplesgithub:`here <E15WDNRecoveryAndPerformanceAssessment/input.json>`.
 We can open the input.json file using R2D so that the following panels are set.